 - 13. No sales of pews by the Churchwardens shall take place in any Church in this Diocese. - 14.
 The Organist, the Vestry Clerk and the Sexton shall be appointed by the Churchwardens with the concurrence of the Incumbent; and their salaries and wages shall be brought into the general account to be rendered as aforesaid by such Churchwardens. - 15.
 The provisions of the Church Temporalities Act, and of all other Acts passed subsequently thereto, are hereby abrogated, so far as the same are inconsistent with provisions of this Canon. - 16.
-It shall also be the duty of the Churchwardens of each Parish of the Diocese to insure Parish buildings and all other property of the Parish of every description for at least 90% of the replacement value of such buildings and property, and the Diocesan Treasurer shall report annually to the Chair of the Financial Advisory Committee as to the status of each Parish's insurance.
+It shall also be the duty of the Churchwardens to make financial provision for the costs of insurance coverage, as provided through the diocesan insurance policy and approved by the Synod Council. (amended 2021)